NielMc/convert-streamlit-to-django/README.md

 ### Page 1: ML UI
 * User Interface with inputs (flower petal and sepal levels) as numerical fields and prediction as a statement, indicating the predicted species class and the probability of each species.
-* There is a button to save locally the measurements.

 ### Page 2: Data Visualization
 * Pairplot colored by species